pytorch/xla/docs/source/perf/dynamo.md

 running inference with the new dynamo-xla bridge.
 Our community is working hard to expand the set of supported models.
-Regarding the training feature gaps mentioned above, the PyTorch/XLA community is super excited to improve the training gap in our upcoming development work.
-The team continues to heavily invest in TorchDynamo and work with the upstream to mature the training story.
+Regarding the training feature gaps mentioned above, the PyTorch/XLA community is excited to improve the training gap in our upcoming development work.
+The team continues to invest in TorchDynamo.